Skip to content

 • png

-• image[] optional Input file for Image-to-Image generation.
+• image / image[] optional Input image(s) for Image-to-Image generation.
 (Supported models have “edit” label here.)
+Accepted formats:

-• mask[] optional Image editing mask (most models don’t need this).
+• mask / mask[] optional Image editing mask (most models don’t need this).
+Accepts the same formats as image: file upload, URL string, or data URI string.

 The OpenAI compatible response makes sure you can use ImageRouter anywhere GPT-Image is already implemented.